benjavalero/replacer/replacer-backend/technical-design.md

 On the other hand, this tool uses also a _text-based_ implementation.
 It builds an automaton from the regex and gives impressive performance improvements of 1 to 2 orders of magnitude for simple expressions.
 However, it doesn't include advanced features implying backtracking.

-Also, when using an automaton is not possible, we try a simpler approach finding strings in the text without regular expressions, char by char, which usually gives even better results, about 5 times faster.
+Also, if the complexity is not too high, we try a simpler _linear_ approach finding strings in the text without regular expressions, char by char, which usually gives even better results, about 5 times faster.

 In benchmarks, we usually compare a dot-plus with a negated character.
-In general, no big differences have been found between both, although the times with the negated character class are slightly better, so this last one is prefered.
+In general, no big differences have been found between both, although the times with the negated character class are slightly better, so this last one is preferred.

 In conclusion, as performance is critical, we try to use the faster implementation when possible, except if the complexity of the finder makes worth to use an automaton or a regular expression.